Services provided

 Administration of allergy vaccines by injections carries the risk of eliciting an allergic reaction.
 This reaction has a relatively low incidence but if it were to occur, it could be severe, including the risk of death.

-Dr. Saporta has used SLIT for many years without any major problems.
 SLIT is absolutely safe to use in circumstances where shots are or could be contraindicated, like when treating the very young patient, the older patient, the patient on Beta-Blockers or the pregnant patient.

-In Dr. Saporta’s experience, SLIT’s safety and efficacy has been confirmed over the years for the successful treatment of nasal allergies, allergic conjunctivitis, itching of the skin, migraines, and asthma.
+In Dr. Saporta’s experience, SLIT’s safety and efficacy has been confirmed over the years for the successful treatment of nasal allergies, allergic conjunctivitis, itching of the skin, migraines and asthma.
 We found that the treatment results after SLIT administration are equivalent to those obtained after the administration of injectable immunotherapy (“allergy shots”).
 We have treated many patients including young children (as young as 2 years old) with many allergic conditions including asthma that have improved with this oral treatment (SLIT).

 For information on asthma, the asthmatic child, the child that requires sporadic use of a nebulizer or inhaler or that has only isolated symptoms suggestive of inflamed lower airway click here.